Yiling-Huo/eye-tracking-workshop-slides-2024/_handout/week2.md

 ---
-title: "Introduction to the Eye-tracking Method and its Application in Language Research"
+title: "The Eye-tracking Method and its Application in Language Research"
 subtitle: "Day 2: Reading"
 author: "Yiling Huo"
 date: \today